aws/aws-iot-device-sdk-java-v2/samples/FleetProvisioning/README.md

 [**Return to main sample list**](../README.md)

-This sample uses the AWS IoT [Fleet provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html) to provision devices using either a CSR or Keys-And-Certificate and subsequently calls RegisterThing.
+This sample uses the AWS IoT [Fleet-Provisioning/Identity](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html) service to provision devices using either a CSR or Keys-And-Certificate and subsequently calls RegisterThing.
 This allows you to create new AWS IoT Core things using a Fleet Provisioning Template.

 On startup, the script subscribes to topics based on the request type of either CSR or Keys topics, publishes the request to corresponding topic and calls RegisterThing.